kavarral/Azure-Data-Factory/Pause Scale Resume Azure Synapse/Pause Scale Resume Azure Synapse.md

 ## Pause, Resume and Scale Azure Synapse Pool using Azure Data Factory

-You can Pause, Scale and Resume Azure Synapse Analytics using a variaty of methods.
+You can Pause, Scale and Resume Azure Synapse Analytics using a variety of methods.
 This method requires the least amount of effort in my opinion and calls the REST API to Pause, Resume or Scale Azure Synapse Analytics using a simple Web Activity in Azure Data Factory.

 This example uses a Managed Service Identity.
 In order for the REST API to execute successfully, the Azure Data Factory Managed Service requires permission.